wartur/yii-sorter/README.md

 some extreme conditions and settings other than the default settings.
 Code coverage of more than 98% (actually 92% - 6% do not cover non-critical section of code that is required only when the project development and helps the developer).
-For data integrity, do not worry IN COMPLIANCE work through transaction / lock or using this extension action.
+If you are using transactions or lock tables, you can do not worry about data integrity.

 IMPORTANT: all operations using this extension shall be made through the transaction (ISOLATION LEVEL SERIALIZABLE) / lock.
 Otherwise, there is a